DenverDawgs18/MailMind2/map.md

 JUNE 1 GOAL
 1. Write paper on findings
-3. Refresh tokens
-4. Add support for Outlook
+2. Add support for Outlook
-5. Responsiveness
+3. Responsiveness
-7. Basic pre site / some styling for main site
+4. Basic pre site / some styling for main site
-8. Set up business side of it
+5. Set up business side of it
-9. Launch
+6. Launch

 Outlook:
 Login